MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/vTrue/Update-AzureRmDisk.md

 PS C:\> Update-AzureRmDisk -ResourceGroupName 'ResourceGroup01' -DiskName 'Disk01' -DiskUpdate $diskupdateconfig;
 ```

 The first command creates a local empty disk update object with size 10GB in Premium_LRS storage account type.
-It also sets Windows OS type and enables encryption settings.
+It also sets Windows operating system type and enables encryption settings.
 The second and third commands set the disk encryption key and key encryption key settings for the disk update object.
-The last command takes the disk update object and updates an existing disk with name 'Disk01' in resource group 'ResourceGroup01'.
+The last command takes the disk update object and updates an existing disk with name Disk01 in resource group ResourceGroup01.

 ### Example 2
 ```